needle-mirror/com.unity.burst/Documentation~/docs/CSharpLanguageSupport_BurstIntrinsics.md

 > Note that passing structs by value is not supported; you need to pass them through a pointer or reference.
-The only exception is that "handle" structs are supported - these are structs that contain a single field, of pointer or integer type.
+The only exception is that "handle" structs are supported - these are structs that contain a single field of pointer or integer type.

 [Known issues with `DllImport`](KnownIssues.md#known-issues-with-dllimport)